developer-nome/purpvulns/README.md

         },
         {
             'role': 'user',
             'content': 'Your task is to analyze the following ' + code_language + ' code for security vulnerabilities using OWASP guidelines and report any issues found in a brief summary.
 Ensure that your answers are not false positives.
 Listing any results that is not clearly a serious code vulnerability will result in a lower score on your assignment.
-Here is the code: \n\n ' + texts_global[inspectionTask.iterationNum].page_content
+Here is the code: \n\n ' + your_variable_with_codeblock_here
         }
     ],
     model = os.getenv("LLM_MODEL"),